 Study-specific budgets are developed during protocol development and require review and approval from the IMPAACT Management Oversight Group (MOG) prior to opening a study to accrual.
-The Operations

-Center works with the protocol chair and other team members as appropriate to develop the study-specific budget inclusive of site and protocol-specific specialty laboratory costs, costs for central resources (Operations Center, SDMC, and LC), and any other study-specific costs as needed.
+The Operations Center works with the protocol chair(s) and other team members as appropriate to develop the study-specific budget inclusive of site and protocol-specific specialty laboratory costs, costs for central resources (Operations Center, SDMC, and LC), and any other study-specific costs as needed.
 Typically, the study budget will be submitted to the MOG for review and approval soon after the draft protocol is reviewed by the Multidisciplinary Protocol Review Group (see Section 9), as significant changes affecting the budget may result from that review.
-If additional changes with budget implications are made after MOG review, e.g., resulting from subsequent protocol review steps such as DAIDS Scientific Review Committee review, the updated budget will be re-submitted to the MOG.
+If additional changes with significant budget implications are made after MOG review (e.g., resulting from subsequent protocol review steps such as DAIDS SRC review), the updated budget will be re-submitted to the MOG.

-The Operations Center maintains study budgets and coordinates with the IMPAACT Finance and Grants Office, which executes sub-agreements, sub-contracts, and other funding mechanisms in a timely fashion to ensure all necessary components of the study are implemented per protocol.
-For example, some screening procedures may require sub-contracts or sub-agreements to be developed, negotiated, and fully executed prior to opening a study to accrual.
+The Operations Center maintains study budgets and coordinates with the IMPAACT Finance and Contracts Office at Johns Hopkins University (JHU), which executes sub-agreements, sub-contracts, and other funding mechanisms to ensure all necessary components of the study are implemented per protocol.
+For example, some study procedures may require sub-contracts or sub-agreements to be developed, negotiated, and fully executed prior to opening a study to accrual.
+Studies with pharmaceutical funding support may require a study-specific funding agreement with the pharmaceutical company to be finalized and fully executed prior to opening a study to accrual.
 Some study procedures or shipping of specimens during study follow-up may allow sub-agreements and sub-contracts to be developed during study implementation.
-The CTS will communicate with the LC representative and LT to ensure that all IMPAACT protocol-specific specialty labs and/or contract labs have been notified that they will receive and process study-specific samples.
-Any budget modifications needed during study implementation will be communicated to the MOG for approval and to the Finance and Grants Office prior to finalization.
+The LC representative will ensure that all IMPAACT protocol-specific specialty laboratories and/or contract laboratories have been notified that they will receive and process study-specific samples.
+Budget modifications needed during study implementation will be communicated to the Finance and Grants Office and may require MOG approval prior to finalization.